antoinnedo/hash-media/README.md

-# Hash: social media app with a slightly better design than Facebooks
+# Hash: social media app with a slightly better design than Facebook